Evi-2003/SpotiCover/README.md

 Edit the run.py file and change the variables client_id and client_secret.
 Also change the username, which is not the same as your email.
 You can find it at spotify.com > account > username.
 It is often a long string of random letters and numbers.

 Now just run the script, and it should work!
-(Well, after installing the requirements)
+(Well, after installing the requirements) To start the script properly, open cmd, cd in the folder you have the files, then do: python run.py  (otherwise it won't save the image to the correct folder)

 # API
 I will be using Spotify's API
 # Language